idhin/certdrip/readme.md

-# certdrip-go – Realtime Certificate Transparency Log Streamer
+# Realtime Certificate Transparency Log Streamer

 **certdrip-go** is a real-time domain stream service powered by [Certificate Transparency Logs](https://certificate.transparency.dev/).
 It collects newly issued SSL/TLS certificates and streams extracted domain names over WebSocket, supporting use cases such as: